COMMUNICATION IN EVERYDAY LIFE ( Unit – 3 ) Writing skills || SEMESTER – 1

 • One should limit one self within the word limit.

-wright:- in this phase of writing one should organised the writing in such a manner that it is easily comprehensible their for it is very important to ascertain a logical sequence in writing
+Wright :- in this phase of writing one should organised the writing in such a manner that it is easily comprehensible their for it is very important to ascertain a logical sequence in writing

-Rewrite:- this step requires that one receives the rough draught and edits it revision allows you to perfect your assignment project or any other writing
+Rewrite :- this step requires that one receives the rough draught and edits it revision allows you to perfect your assignment project or any other writing

 Q. What are the Ways of writing an introduction?